-In this year’s edition of Finnish Film Affair we are delighted to shine the spotlight on emerging talent from our neighbouring Nordic countries.
-Four exciting Nordic fiction works by 1st or 2nd feature directors will be presented as our Nordic Selection in our Showcase event.
+For the second year running, Finnish Film Affair will continue to spotlight emerging talent from our neighbouring Nordic countries.
+Five exciting Nordic fiction works by 1st or 2nd feature directors will be presented as our Nordic Selection in our Showcase event.
 These projects will compete for the Best Nordic Project Award, which is a 3000€ package from Konstsamfundet to be used in the film’s international marketing.